HunterHoburg/lifeGameFrontend/gameEvents.md

 Positive

 Your town experienced the largest hurricane ever seen, and you're not above looting a few electronics stores.
-You gain $40,000 and bitchin' new movie room in your basement!
+You gain $40,000 and a bitchin' new movie room in your basement!

 A tornado tore through downtown, and picked up an armored van containing $500,000, which landed in your backyard.
 You had to buy a pretty hefty drill to open the doors, but even after that you made $495,000!